medcomdk/ehmi/docs/assets/documents/ecore/ehmiSMP/index.md

 <br/>

-The value in ProcessIdentifier is identical with the corresponding ehmiSBDH-registration for BusinessScope/Scope[DOCUMENTID]:
+The value in ProcessIdentifier is identical with the corresponding ehmiSBDH-registration for BusinessScope/Scope[DOCUMENTID]: ([CHG]: Ditto.
+Hvad betyder "BusinessScope/Scope[DOCUMENTID]" notationen?)

 The value is obtained from the following: